bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:59 PM CT, March 10</p>
+<p class="updated_time"> Latest data: 10:34 PM CT, March 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 78°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Tomorrow is expected to be 9° *colder* than today.

 Currently:

 - 69°
-- Breezy
+- Breezy and Partly Cloudy
-- 85% humidity
+- 86% humidity
-- 18 mph wind
+- 19 mph wind
-- 0% cloud cover
+- 50% cloud cover
-- 48 AQI 🟩
+- 47 AQI 🟩
-- 1.94 inches of rain expected in the next 48 hours
+- 0.7 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>